BE SAFE Domestic Violence Victim Advocacy Program

 What is Domestic Violence?

-Domestic Violence (DV) is a pattern of behavior and coercive control that may include physical, emotional, verbal, psychological, economic/financial, and/or sexual abuse perpetrated by one person to gain and maintain power and control over another within a family or intimate relationship.
-DV can occur between spouses, intimate partners, family members, and within dating relationships.
+Domestic violence (DV) is a pattern of behavior and coercive control that may include physical, emotional, verbal, psychological, economic/financial, and/or sexual abuse perpetrated by one person to gain and maintain power and control over another within a family or intimate relationship.
+Domestic violence can occur between spouses, intimate partners, family members, and within dating relationships.
 It can occur within both heterosexual and gay/lesbian relationships.
-DV can happen to anyone, regardless of age, race, sex, education level, religion, or economic status.
-Teens and Elders can also experience these forms of abuse.
+It can happen to anyone, regardless of age, race, sex, education level, religion, or economic status.
+Teens and elders can also experience these forms of abuse.

-How do I determine if what I’m experiencing is DV?
+How do I determine if what I’m experiencing is Domestic Violence?

-The following checklist of signs and cues of abuse will not absolutely determine whether your relationship is abusive, but if one or more of these items apply, you should at least consider the possibility of abuse.
-Whether another person:
+The following checklist of signs and cues of abuse will not absolutely determine whether your relationship is abusive, but if one or more of these items apply, you may be at increased risk for ongoing violence.

-□ Physically hurts you: including pushes, slaps, chokes, punches, kicks, grabs your hair, holds you against your will, and/or uses weapons or threatens to use them.
+- Physical abuse including pushes, slaps, chokes, punches, kicks, grabbing hair, holding against your will, and/or uses weapons or threatens to use them.

-□ Displays jealous, controlling or possessive behavior, such as limiting your conduct with friends and/or family members.
+- Displays jealous, controlling or possessive behavior, such as limiting your conduct with friends and/or family members, taking your phone to look at your call log, or makes false accusations against you;

-□ Blames others for his/her problems or mistakes.
+- Blames others for his/her problems,Won’t take responsibility, or minimizes his/her actions.

 - seeing a parent assaulted or verbally demeaned.